The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Neuromorphic Hardware System

-A second source of error is again the finite time, a neuron needs to be in equilibrium after a change of an interacting neuron or due to a change of the regime of itself.
-The relative amount of time, where the process is in non-equilibrium, and therefore resulting errors increase for larger values of $\epsilon$.
+the activation function of the Boltzmann machine.
+The correction factor $\alpha_{\epsilon}(m_i)$ is different to the scaling factor $\lambda_\epsilon$ of the $\textnormal{LM}^2$ since the convergence to the logistic distribution is caused by different characteristics for the two processes.
+Figure~\ref{fig:reps} compares numerically found scaling and correction factors of the $\textnormal{LM}^2$ and $\textnormal{OU}^2$ process with the theoretical factors $\lambda_\epsilon$ and $\alpha_{\epsilon}(m_i)$ for different biases $b$ in the free case, i.e., for the activation function.

+The overlap of the tails of the two shifted Gaussian distributions is responsible for the correction factor.
+The two distributions do not overlap at all in the limit of $\epsilon \to 0$.
+Hence, the activation function corresponds to the logistic distribution only in this case.
+For larger values of $\epsilon$, the distributions are closer together and crossings between the active and the inactive state take place more often.
+This property results in deviations to the logistic distribution.

 An advantage of the sign-dependent Ornstein-Uhlenbeck process is the possibility to extrapolate results for different values of $\epsilon$ to the limit of $\epsilon\to0$, i.e., to exact results of the Boltzmann machine.
-In the case of an additional scaling factor, it has to be found for a possible extrapolation a dependency $r(\epsilon)$ between the scaling factor $r$ and epsilon $\epsilon$.
-Figure~\ref{fig:reps} compares numerical scaling factors $r(\epsilon)$ of the $\textnormal{OU}^2$ process with the known scaling factor $\lambda_\epsilon$ of the $\textnormal{LM}^2$ for different biases $b$ in the free case, i.e. for the activation function.
 A disadvantage of the process is that smaller values of $\epsilon$ lead to larger correlation times and therefore to a higher simulation cost.
 This results from the limitation that it is not possible to accelerate the dynamics by an adaptation of the noise source, as it is the case for the $\textnormal{LM}^2$.
-From another perspective, this property might even help to straighten out problems related to the hardware, like non-trivial post-synaptic shapes, for example.
+From another perspective, this property might even help to straighten out problems related to the hardware, like nontrivial postsynaptic shapes, for example.